kirame09/sparkpost-api-documentation/services/transmissions.md

         }

-+ Request Create Transmission for Mobile Push Using Inline Content (SparkPost Elite only) (application/json)
++ Request Create Transmission for Mobile Push Using Inline Content - SparkPost Elite only (application/json)

     + Headers